bbauska/UofM-AdvStyling/readme.md

   alt="Code with me, narrow." />
 <!-- ![](images/image059.webp){width="6.0in" height="3.362179571303587in"} -->

-But when we get smaller, right here, it really doesn&apos;t make sense to try to shove three columns worth of content into such a small screen.
+<p>But when we get smaller, right here, it really doesn&apos;t make sense to
+try to shove three columns worth of content into such a small screen.
 This is where the idea of mobile first really comes in.
 What I think would be a much better look is to have each column stacked on top of each other and only go to three columns when you&apos;re on a large screen.
-So, let&apos;s take a look at how we can make that change together.
+So, let&apos;s take a look at how we can make that change together.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 60. fluid measurements (53) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">